Perhaps you’ve gotten in a rut or feel stuck in your business despite “doing all the right things” but not seeing the growth you’d love

 - Implement systems for consistent action and results.

-That’s when my Proprietary System, The Client Attraction System®, was born and it helped hundreds of my clients get tremendous results from our private coaching.
+That’s when my Proprietary System, The The Leveraged Business System®, was born and it helped hundreds of my clients get tremendous results from our private coaching.

 What I never imagined in the beginning of creating this Proprietary System is that it would eventually allow me to go from working solely with one-to-one clients, to then working with small groups over the telephone, to creating home study products that generated multiple Six Figures a year, to teaching the system during three-day workshops with hundreds of attendees at each workshop.
 The system also solidified my reputation as a respected business mentor.